Zenika/nightclazz_lagom/lagom-java/README.md

-# Run to validate your setup
+# Steps to prepare your environment

 This project aims to validate if your dev environment is ready!
 To prepare your laptop, you need to install three things :